yogidevendra/docs/docs/beginner.md

 ### Checking logs
-Logs for the Application Master and the various containers can be retrieved and viewed on the UI console by navigating to the `Physical` tab, clicking on the specific container in question, clicking on the blue `logs` button and then selecting the appropirate file from the dropdown.
-If you don't have access to the UI, you'll need log in to the appropriate node on the cluster and check the logs there.
+Logs for the Application Master and the various containers can be retrieved and viewed on the UI console by navigating to the `Physical` tab, clicking on the specific container in question, clicking on the blue `logs` button and then selecting the appropriate file from the dropdown.
+If you don't have access to the UI, you'll need to log in to the appropriate node on the cluster and check the logs there.

 A good starting point is the